communityds/deputy-api-console/README.md

 ## Usage

-Run the `./console` command to display the usage information to confirm things are working as expected.
+Run the `./console` command to display the usage information.

 To view raw responses from the Deputy API when running any command, increase the verbosity of the command by passing in the `-vvv` option.
 For example: